SansGuidon/bookmarks/README.md

 * [Ah shhgit!](https://shhgit.darkport.co.uk/) - Find GitHub secrets in real time | Shhgit finds secrets and sensitive files across GitHub code and Gists committed in near real time by listening to the GitHub Events API. **Bonus** : [Source code](https://github.com/eth0izzle/shhgit/)
 * [GitHut](https://githut.info/) - A small place to discover more about the usage of programming languages in GitHub.
 * [Yacy](https://yacy.net/en/index.html) - is a free search engine that anyone can use to build a search portal for their intranet or to help search the public internet.
+* [Loklak Search](https://loklak.org/) - Distributed Open Source Search for Twitter and Social Media with Peer to Peer Technology

 ## App discovery
 * [Y Combinator](https://news.ycombinator.com/show) - Hacker news Show : where people share their work.
 Related : :star: [**Newest Show HN**](https://news.ycombinator.com/shownew)